sdbeng/git-champs/Readme.md

 Later on my site, I'll integrate those branches into my master(if they're made correctly).

-Since I'm the one that created the repo(read & write access, I will be the one accepting the PR.
+Since I'm the one that created the repo, the owner has read & write access, I will be the one accepting the PR.

 This is pretty much what you'll do when working on a team if you are the designated member to compare and pull requests (PR) on a project.

 **Note**: This practice helped me a ton a while ago!
 The more you practice, the more you'll feel at home with git and be able to use it in all jobs / projects where collaboration is key.
 I hope you all have fun!
-Can't wait to see your PRs!
+Can't wait to see your first PRs!

 ## Tips
-If you get stack, first research the output error and try to follow up the proposed solution, sometimes it's just a command or two.
+If you get stack, first research the output error and try to follow up the suggested solution, sometimes it's just running a single command.
 Also look it up on Google, specifically on the Github help.
-Don't stress to much, this is not homework:)
+Don't stress to much, you're doing great:)

-Changes made to Readme before rebase.

 ## Merge conflicts
 Sometimes when the team inadvertently make changes to the working repo, you must to be ready to **reconcile** those changes.
 This comes into play when you try to pull out the code.